ALERT : Detours, closures, or delays affect the following routes and stops: .. More

 What Is the DBE Program?
 What does DBE have to do with the Harbor Bridge project?

-- Firm must be organized as a for-profit business,
+The firm must be organized as a for-profit business,

-- At least 51 percent owned, managed and controlled by an economically and socially disadvantaged individual(s),
+At least 51 percent owned, managed, and controlled by an economically and socially disadvantaged individual(s),

-- Must be U.S. citizen or lawfully admitted permanent residents of the U.S.,
+Must be U.S. citizen or lawfully admitted permanent residents of the U.S.,

-- Contributions, ownership, and daily management control clearly documented,
+Contributions, ownership, and daily management control clearly documented,

-- Presumed Groups: Women; Black American; Hispanic American; Native American; Asian-Pacific American; Subcontinent Asian American
+Presumed Groups: Women; Black American; Hispanic American; Native American; Asian-Pacific American; Subcontinent Asian American

-- The primary economically disadvantaged owner(s) must fill out a personal net worth statement and cannot exceed $1.32 million,
+The primary economically disadvantaged owner(s) must fill out a personal net worth statement and cannot exceed $1.32 million,

-- Must be a small business as defined by Small Business Administration [SBA] size standards and does not exceed $23.98 million in gross annual receipts.
+Must be a small business as defined by Small Business Administration [SBA] size standards and does not exceed $23.98 million in gross annual receipts.

 Conveniently, for area businesses, the local certifying agency in Corpus Christi is the Regional Transportation Authority.
 Find the application here.